AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 The assessment of this bootcamp is due by **28th June 2020**.
 Any submission after the deadline **will not** be accepted.

 ## Points
 Your progress will be measured based on a point system.
-A maximum of 100 points will be awarded for a project and a maximum of 3 points will be awarded for the completion of a Microsoft Learn module.
+A maximum of 100 points will be awarded for a project and a maximum of 3 points will be awarded for the completion of a Microsoft Learn Learning Path.

 - [Marking Rubric](https://stdntpartners-my.sharepoint.com/:w:/g/personal/kaif_ahsan_studentpartner_com/EXyDSEz4XyxHrayBgvFt08gBxykSHItKfz27TOaNO6EGOA?e=YwYXpa)